sn0b4ll/cheatsheets/incident-response/volatility_2.md

 Search for String, also include Kernel-Mem:

 `vol.py -f <image> --profile=<profile> yarascan -K -Y "string"`

+### messagehooks
+Looks for message hooks, sometimes used by walware injecting itself via `SetWindowsHookEx` into other processes.

 ### kdbgscan
 Usefull if imageinfo fails and if one wants to know the offset to the KDBG in an image.